xrrocha/nobocoder/README.md

   with LuceneSimilarityScorer
 ```

 This is a case of trait composition also called the _cake pattern_.

-Here,
-`SpellChecker` is a trait expecting to be mixed with traits `DictionaryBuilder`,
+Here, `SpellChecker` is a trait expecting to be mixed with types extending traits
-`NGram2WordBuilder` and `SimilarityScorer`.
+`DictionaryBuilder`, `NGram2WordBuilder` and `SimilarityScorer`.

 ![](img/SpellChecker.png)